FengyiQuan/chord-file-sharing/README.md

 - Persistent Content Hosting: Users can upload their content to the Chord ring, and it is stored on another node.
 This ensures that the content remains available even if the original owner leaves.
 Users can choose to host other content when they are online, contributing to the resilience and availability of shared files.
-- Stabilization: The Chord ring is self-stabilizing, keeping nodes' successor pointers up to date. which is sufficient to guarantee correctness of lookups.
+- Stabilization: The Chord ring is self-stabilizing, keeping nodes' successor pointers up to date, and tell the successor about itself, which is sufficient to guarantee correctness of lookups.
+If a node leaves the ring, the current successor does not exist.
+It will not actively find a new successor, fix fingers will tell the current node the correct successor.
+- Fix Fingers: periodically refresh finger table entries.
+- Soft Exit: When a node leaves the ring, it will notify its successor to take over the files that the node is hosting.
+  The successor will update its predecessor pointer to the node's predecessor.
+It will also update all fingers that reference to self.

 ## Getting Started